post about the January 2020 Ensign, I'm going to clarify some points here.

 2. Reject them as false because they contradict what Joseph and Oliver said.
 (This is problematic because it frames David Whitmer, Martin Harris, and Emma Smith as dishonest.)

 3. Accept the factual elements as true but reject the hearsay and assumptions involved in the statements.
-(This is the approach that makes sense to me and is consistent with the historical evidence.)
+(This is the approach that makes sense to me and is consistent with the historical evidence, as I explained above.)

 The next paragraph in the Ensign article comes close to objectivity by framing David's statement as mere "additional information."
 But by then it's too late because we were just told that Joseph actually did use the seer (or "peep") stones to translate and that this stone was provided by the Lord.